Eleni Aklillu: Career

 In 2009, she became an associate professor of pharmacology at the Karolinska Institute.
 Since 2020, she has been a full professor of tropical pharmacology specializing in the area of pharmacogenomics at the same institute.
 Aklillu is also a senior researcher and research group leader at the Department of Global Public Health within the Karolinska Institute.

 Research

-Aklillu's main area of research is Tropical Pharmacology, which is clinical pharmacology research with focus on major infectious diseases that are classified as public health problems, the largest global burden, and the leading cause of death/disability, particularly in low and middle-income countries.
+Aklillu's main area of research is clinical pharmacology and pharmacognetics with focus on major infectious diseases that are classified as public health problems, the largest global burden, and the leading cause of death/disability, particularly in low and middle-income countries.
 Her areas of research include: optimization of treatments and prevention of HIV/AIDS, Tuberculosis, Malaria, and Neglected tropical diseases such as schistosomiasis, lymphatic filariasis, and Soil transmitted helminths that required Mass drug administration for the control and prevention of theses diseases.
 Her research group has conducted several prospective observational studies, randomized clinical trials, drug interaction and dose optimization studies in various countries of sub Saharan Africa.